Chen-Philip/tic_tac_toe/README.md

 1. Authenticaiton

    This project is my first introduction to backend, so I had to self-learn a lot of the fundamentals.
 Authentication was the first backend feature I implemented for this project and at this point, I had 0 experience with backend development.
-So, for this feature, I closely follwed [youtube tutorial](https://www.youtube.com/watch?v=Cr3BiwGN2Tg) by Akhill.
+So, for this feature, I closely follwed this [youtube tutorial](https://www.youtube.com/watch?v=Cr3BiwGN2Tg) by Akhill.
 As a result, most, if not all of the code, is directly from the youtube tutorial.
    However, I didn't just blindly copy what he did, but rather I took time to understand each line of code did andthe though process behind it.
 In fact, throughout the codebase, you can see the comments where I explained what each part of the code does to ensure my understanding.
 Thanks to that, I was able to learn a lot about the basics of backend development and how to use the GIN framework.
 3. Game Creation /  Real-time game logic

    After creating the authentication, I'm more familliar with backend developement, so I didn't need to rely as heavily on youtube tutorials.
 The main challenge in this stage was implementing real-time gameplay, which required using WebSockets instead of traditional API calls, which I had no experience in.
 So I used this [Websocket Youtube Tutorial](https://www.youtube.com/watch?v=_hFPoXoMwXQ) by Akhill as reference for my backend logic.
-By learning "Pool" strucutre used in the video and modifying it to suit my needs, along with my exepreience I gained from implmeenting authenticaiton, I was able to build the real-time gameplay logic without relying to heaviliy on the youtube tutorial.
+By learning the "Pool" strucutre used in the video and modifying it to suit my needs, along with my exepreience I gained from implmeenting authenticaiton, I was able to build the real-time gameplay logic without relying to heaviliy on the youtube tutorial.
    This tutorial also taught me how to connect my backend to my frontend later on.